China fails to get Indian support for Belt and Road ahead of summit

 It gave no further explanation.

-The communique otherwise was a broad expression of unity by the ministers on issues ranging from their support for the Iran nuclear deal to the need to combat the spread of extremism.

-Modi is coming to China as efforts at rapprochement gather pace following a testing year in ties between the two neighbors.
+Modi is coming to China as efforts at rapprochement gather pace following a testing year in ties between the two neighbours.

 The Asian giants were locked in a 73-day military stand-off in a remote, high-altitude stretch of that boundary last year.
 At one point, soldiers from the two sides threw stones and punches.